oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ## 11. Assumptions & Limitations

 ### Assumptions

+**Data reliability**
-- The OECD and Numbeo datasets accurately represent 2024 conditions.
-The analysis assumes both data sources provide reliable and comparable measures of average annual salaries, cost of living, and purchasing power for each country.
+The OECD and Numbeo datasets are assumed to provide sufficiently reliable  2024 measures for the purposes of this comparative analysis.

+**Average Annual Salary**
-- Average annual salary is representative of a country's workforce.
-The analysis assumes that the reported average salary is an appropriate measure for comparing countries, despite differences in income distribution, occupations, and regional wage variation.
+Average annual salary is assumed to provide an appropriate basis for country-level comparison, despite differences in income distribution, occupations, and regional wage variation.

+**PPP-adjusted salary**
--  PPP-adjusted salary: OECD average annual wages are expressed in USD using Purchasing Power Parity (PPP), improving comparability between countries by accounting for differences in price levels.
+OECD average annual wages are expressed in USD using Purchasing Power Parity (PPP), improving comparability between countries by accounting for differences in price levels.

-- Purchasing Power Index (PPI): The Purchasing Power Index is taken from the Cost of Living dataset and is used as a separate indicator of the relative purchasing power available to residents within each country.
-In this project, PPI is used alongside the Salary Value Score rather than as part of the SVS calculation.
+**Local Purchasing Power Index (PPI)**
+The Purchasing Power Index is taken from the Numbeo Cost of Living dataset and is used as a separate indicator of the relative local purchasing power.
+In this project, PPI is used alongside the Salary Value Score (SVS) rather than as part of the SVS calculation.

+**International index comparison**
-- The Cost of Living Index and Local Purchasing Power Index are comparable across countries.
-The analysis accepts Numbeo's methodology, where New York City = 100, as a consistent benchmark for international comparisons.
+The analysis uses Numbeo's Cost of Living Index and Local Purchasing Power Index, where New York City = 100, as consistent benchmarks for international comparison.

+**Salary Value Score (SVS)**
-- The custom Salary Value Score is treated as a comparative indicator rather than a measure of actual disposable income.
-It assumes that dividing average salary by the Cost of Living Index provides a useful way to compare countries, while recognising that it does not capture every aspect of affordability.
+The custom SVS is treated as a comparative indicator rather than a measure of actual disposable income.
+The analysis assumes that comparing average salary with the Cost of Living Index provides a useful way to rank countries within this dataset while recognising that SVS does not capture every aspect of affordability.

 ---